Lenya59/Docker_EE/README.md

 ##### Hello!
 Here you can see small docker-swarm project.
 It will deploy the application as Docker stack app in the Docker Swarm cluster.
 ####  Little overview
-Our infrastructure consist of 3 nodes: jenkinsmaster, swarmmaster, swarmslave1.
+Our infrastructure consist of 3 nodes:
 * jenkinsmaster - main place for Jenkins jobs runs.
 * swarmmaster - is a jenkinsmaster's slave, where job will run and MASTER NODE of the Docker Swarm cluster.
 It includes installed Docker Enterprise Edition with Docker Swarm, Docker Compose, Universal Control Plane(UCP) and Docker Trusted Registry(DTR).
 * swarmslave1 - is a WORKER NODE of the Docker Swarm cluster.
 It includes installed Docker Enterprise Edition with Docker Swarm and Docker Compose